Melanie Jonas: Biological family reveal

-After turning in Nick Fallon for the murder of her father, Nick signs over his share of the alternative fuel project to Melanie, allowing her to get a job at Titan and meet Philip Kiriakis, whom she develops a crush on.
-However, because he was her boss, she causally begins dating Nathan Horton.
+After turning in Nick Fallon for the murder of her father, Nick signs over his share of the alternative fuel project to Melanie, allowing her to get a job at Titan and meet Philip Kiriakis (Jay Kenneth Johnson), whom she develops a crush on.
+However, because he was her boss, she casually begins dating Nathan Horton.
 Melanie, unaware of Nathan's deep feelings for her, engages Phillip, who is dating Stephanie Johnson, causing a rivalry with Stephanie.
 When Melanie sells the project Nick developed to Tony DiMera, Stephanie is kidnapped causing Melanie to help Phillip save Stephanie.
 However, the two break up despite Melanie's attempts to keep them together.
 Stephanie flirts with Nathan during their date, causing Melanie to leave.
 She finds Philip and the two sleep together and soon after begin a relationship.
 Eventually Philip proposes to Melanie.

 It was revealed on-screen that Melanie is in fact the long-lost daughter of Dr. Daniel Jonas and Carly Manning and that she was conceived in an affair, causing Carly's husband Lawrence Alamain to give her up for adoption.
 The reveal surfaced when Vivian Alamain returns to Salem to wreak revenge on Carly for murdering Lawrence; learning that Carly has a biological daughter.
 Vivian plots to kill Melanie in order to hurt Carly as revenge for Lawrence's death.
 After failed attempts by Vivian, Melanie is accidentally shot by Carly when she attempts to stop Vivian from hurting Melanie.
 Melanie eventually wakes up from her coma when Vivian attempts to suffocate her with a pillow.
 Upon learning about her biological parents, Melanie is initially furious with Carly and bonds with Daniel.